 “And I, brethren, could not speak unto you as spiritual, but as unto carnal, even as babes in Christ.
 I have fed you with milk, and not with meat: for hitherto ye were not able to bear it, neither yet now are ye able.
 For ye are yet carnal: for whereas there is among you envying, and strife, and divisions, are ye not carnal, and walk as men?”
 (1 Cor 3:1-3).

-The above verses clearly portray two types of believers; the spiritual, and the carnal.
+The above verses portray two types of believers; the spiritual and the carnal.

 Babes in Christ can be young or old believers.
-The carnal believer is still dominated by his flesh; hasn’t yet learned to recognize and resist “the old man.”
-His knowledge regarding the purpose of the refining process, involving the struggle between the new and old nature is insufficient to produce change.
-He has yet to learn that, “the flesh profiteth nothing”, (John 6:63) therefore he is unable to “Walk in the Spirit” (Gal.
+The carnal believer is still dominated by his flesh; he hasn’t yet learned to recognize and resist “the old man.”
+His knowledge regarding the purpose of the refining process, involving the struggle between the new and old nature, is insufficient to produce change.
+He has yet to learn that “the flesh profiteth nothing” (John 6:63); therefore, he is unable to “Walk in the Spirit” (Gal.
 5:16).

 The tragic situation which occasioned Paul’s rebuke to the Church at Corinth is similar to the contemporary crisis facing the “body of Christ” in these “last days.”